 Dropping-Off Your Coat Donation

-Because information about COVID-19 is constantly evolving, please ask coat donors to clean their coats before donating them to your coat drive.
+The virus that causes COVID-19 can land on surfaces.
+It’s possible for people to become infected if they touch those surfaces and then touch their nose, mouth, or eyes.
+In most situations, the risk of infection from touching a surface is low.
+Please ask coat donors to clean their coats before donating them to your coat drive.
 The CDC recommends washing items according to the manufacturer’s instructions, using the warmest appropriate water setting and drying items completely.

 A few additional tips: